 - You will then be able to turn off the sync by selecting the off option under sync settings.

 To keep a track of your usage windows has a basic calculation which keeps the user up to date, it will show the amount of uploads and downloads which have been done through the metered connection only.

 To check and turn on data usage, follow the steps as below:

 - In the system tray select network connection

-- Right click on the network you want and then select show estimated date usage
+- Right click on the network you want and then select show estimated data usage

-- A red box will appear around the word you have selected, left click and it will show you the estimated date usage.
+- A red box will appear around the word you have selected, left click and it will show you the estimated data usage.